 This helps us to isolate the measure of the true strength of the dipole magnetic field from the Plasmoids in both Antarctic and the Arctic regions as shown in the following table, which indicates that only 81% of the emerging magnetic field force lines form the Antarctic find its way to converge at the south magnetic pole in the Arctic region.
 It also shows that from the year 1900 to the year 2014 the converging magnetic field force in the south magnetic pole in the Arctic region has dropped by 2%.

-While the original drop of 19% is explained by the planetary magnetic pull of the different celestial bodies of the solar system, the additional drop of 2% may not be explained; unless, the motion of Tyche is proven to be true by NASA and/or other further alignment in the planetary system.
+While the original drop of 19% is explained by the planetary magnetic pull of the different celestial bodies of the solar system, the additional drop of 2% may not be explained; unless, the motion of Tyche or a 9th planet is proven to be true by NASA and/or other further alignment in the planetary system.
 The weakening of the magnetic field on the western and southern hemisphere could then be summarized to come from 3 collaborating factors: